Travis Etienne: 2018 season

-Junior year
+2019 season

 Etienne started his junior year at Clemson with a career-high 205 yards and three touchdowns in the first game of the season.
 He bested this in a November 2 game against Wofford, when he ran for 212 yards and two touchdowns on just 9 attempts (23.6 yards per attempt).
 He became the first Clemson running back to have three career 200-yard games.
 At the conclusion of the regular season, Etienne was named ACC Player of the Year, ACC Offensive Player of the Year, and first-team All-ACC; all for the second consecutive year.
 He is the first Clemson player to win consecutive ACC Player of the Year awards since Steve Fuller in 1977–78.
 Etienne ended his junior season with 1,614 rushing yards and an ACC-leading 19 rushing touchdowns.
 His 7.8 yards-per-carry were second most in FBS.
+In the Fiesta Bowl, he caught the game winning touchdown with 1:49 left in the game, running it in from 34 yards.

-Despite projections that Etienne would enter the 2020 NFL Draft, he announced on January 17, 2020, that he would return to Clemson for his senior year.
+Despite projections that Etienne would enter the 2020 NFL draft, he announced on January 17, 2020, that he would return to Clemson for his senior year.

-Senior year
+2020 season

-On October 31, 2020, in a 34-28 win over Boston College, Etienne finished with two touchdowns and a career-high 264 all-purpose yards.
+On October 31, 2020, in a 34–28 win over Boston College, Etienne finished with two touchdowns and a career-high 264 all-purpose yards.
 With the performance, he scored a touchdown in 42 games, breaking Donnel Pumphrey's record for most in FBS history.
 He finished his career with touchdowns scored in 46 games.
 With his 4,952 career rushing yards Etienne also broke the ACC career rushing record previously held by Ted Brown.
 He also set ACC career records for rushing touchdowns (70), total touchdowns (78), and total points scored (468).
 He scored at least one touchdown in 46 of 55 career games, setting the FBS and NCAA records.
+He was named as a Consensus All-American.